yuvalabou/pysysfs-gpio/README.md

     from sysfs import Controller
     from sysfs.const import OUTPUT, INPUT, RISING

-    # Initialize the controller
-    controller = Controller()

-    # Refer to your chip GPIO numbers and set them this way
+    # Refer to your chip GPIO numbers and set them this way - or referance your board from boards.py
     Controller.available_pins = [1, 2, 3, 4]

     # Allocate a pin as Output signal
     pin = Controller.alloc_pin(1, OUTPUT)
-    pin.set()   # Sets pin to high logic level pin.reset() # Sets pin to low logic level pin.read()  # Reads pin logic level
+    pin.high()   # Sets pin to high logic level pin.low() # Sets pin to low logic level pin.read()  # Reads pin logic level

     # Allocate a pin as simple Input signal